Thinkenterprise/spring-microservices/README.md

 ###Build Microservices
 The microservice projects are strictly seperated.
 Thats the nature of microservices.
 The microservices share nothing.
-Therfore we have no parent POM an to build the microservices atefacts seperatly.
+Therfore we haven't a parent POM and to build the microservices artefacts separately.
 The build script support you.
 ```
 ./buildservices.sh
 ```

 ###Start Microservice Logging
-The logging script calls tail and tails the log files wich each microservice generate.
+The logging script calls tail and print the log files which each microservice generates.
 ```
 ./logservices.sh
 ```